 Getting your team on board isn't about enforcing rules; it's about demonstrating value.
 When your reps see the playbook as a tool that makes their jobs easier and helps them close more deals, they'll embrace it.
 The key is to make it accessible, practical, and integrated into their existing workflow.
 This involves a combination of hands-on training, easy-to-use resources, and ongoing coaching.
 By following a clear adoption process, you can turn your playbook from a document into a core part of your sales culture.

-Host Interactive Workshops and Role-Playing Sessions
+Run Interactive Workshops and Role-Plays

 Don't just tell your team about the playbook; show them how to use it.
 Announcing your new playbook in a meeting is a start, but real learning happens through practice.
 Host interactive workshops where you walk through the different plays and scenarios.
 Dedicate a significant portion of this time to role-playing.
 Have reps practice discovery calls using the new question frameworks or handle common objections with the provided scripts.
 This hands-on approach helps build muscle memory and gives your team a safe space to try out new strategies, ask questions, and build confidence before they’re in front of a prospect.